jeffreyhorner/Rook/README.md

-Rack: A web server interface for R
+Rook: A web server interface for R
 =======================================

 This specification defines the interface between web servers and R applications.

-Rack applications
+Rook applications
 -----------------

-A Rack application is an R reference class object that implements a 'call' method or an R closure that takes exactly one argument, an environment, and returns a list with three named elements: the 'status', the 'headers', and the 'body'.
+A Rook application is an R reference class object that implements a 'call' method or an R closure that takes exactly one argument, an environment, and returns a list with three named elements: the 'status', the 'headers', and the 'body'.